 - Sunny Christmas

-Why go with the flow and use a traditional Christmas palette, when everything is possible?
-Use this sunny palette to create a positive Christmas atmosphere.
+Why go with the flow and use a traditional Christmas palette when everything is possible?
+Use this sunny palette to create a lively Christmas atmosphere.

 Although it is sunny and bright, this palette still employs the classic Christmas tree green.
 However, we dropped the red and instead used two derivates: orange and peach pink.
 Use dark violet to tone down your designs and add a touch of mystery.